Sarangapani Temple: Architecture

-Sarangapani is the largest Vishnu temple in Kumbakonam and has the tallest temple tower in the town.
+Sharngapani is the largest Vishnu temple in Kumbakonam and has the tallest temple tower in the town.
 The temple is enshrined within a huge wall and the complex enshrines all the water bodies of the temple except the Potramarai tank.
 The rajagopuram (the main gateway) has eleven tiers and has a height of 173 ft.
 There are five other smaller gopurams in the temple.
 The rajagopuram has figures depicting various religious stories.
 The temple faces east and the Potramarai tank is located outside the western entrance.
-The central shrine of the temple is in the form of a chariot drawn by horses and elephants, with openings on either side, showing the descent of Sarangapani from heaven in the chariot.
+The central shrine of the temple is in the form of a chariot drawn by horses and elephants, with openings on either side, showing the descent of Sharngapani from heaven in the chariot.
 Similar architecture of halls (Mandapas) simulating a chariot drawn by elephant or horses is found in Mela Kadambur Amirthakadeswarar Temple, Sikharagiriswara Temple, Kudumiyamalai, Nageswaraswamy Temple, Kumbakonam, Vriddhagiriswarar Temple, Vriddhachalam and Thyagaraja Temple, Tiruvarur.
 There is a sculptural representation of the sage Hemarishi in the western part of the temple.
 The central shrine, the sanctum is approached via a 100-pillared hall.
 The inner sanctum in the form of a chariot is guarded by Dwaraplakas facing the outer entrance.
 From the outer entrance, there is a perforated window axial to the sanctum.
-The central shrine of the temple houses the image of Sarangapani in pallikonda posture, with his head resting on his right hand.
+The central shrine of the temple houses the image of Sharngapani in pallikonda posture, with his head resting on his right hand.
 There are other images of sage Hemarishi, Lakshmi and festival images enshrined within the sanctum.
 There are two stepped entrances to the sanctum named as Utharayana Vaasal and Dhakshanayana Vaasal, each open for a six-month period.
 From 15 January to 15 July, Utharayanya Vaasal is opened while Dhakshanaya Vaasal is opened during the other half of the year.
 The Potramarai tank has a central hall called Hemarishi Mandapam.
 The temple has two processional chariots carved out of wood stationed outside the rajagopuram.
 It is classified as Karakkoil, a temple fashioned after temple chariots which are taken in procession around the temple during festivals.
 The shrine of Komalavalli Thayar is located in the northern part of the temple in a shrine parallel to the sanctum.

 In Bharatanatyam, a South Indian dance form, 108 karanas form the basic movements.
 Some of these karanas are sculpted around the walls of the temple.
 Similar sculptures are found in the Brihadeeswarar Temple in Thanjavur and Nataraja Temple in Chidambaram.